Code-Institute-Submissions/reaction-game/README.md

 I aim to present a game that is easy to understand and play for all ages.
 The game is presented on a mobile-friendly and easy to navigate web site.
 Accessible on all platforms to play the game on the go, or in the comforts of their home.

 On entering the website the player shall directly understand how to play the game and the positive expected outcome by a welcoming text centered on the page.
-The headline is stating the purpose of the game and the centered start button, visually enforced by a stark contrasting color, show how to engage with the game.
+The headline is stating the purpose of the game and the centered start button, visually enforced by a stark contrasting color, shows how to engage with the game.

  While playing, the player can see the score increase as well as the reaction time between each "clicked" target.
  My intention is that the player is given instant feedback on their performance to motivate interaction with the game.

- The game ends after 60 seconds and a pop-up box display the final score with the option to resume the game.
+ The game ends after 60 seconds and a pop-up box displays the final score with the option to resume the game.

 ***Player 1***
  > *I am a new player and I want to spend some short offtime while playing a fun game to test my performance in some way.